Research Mode (Cafes)

 Set a token budget before starting.
 This is a hard ceiling — the agent stops before or at this limit and synthesizes with whatever it has gathered.
 The pre-flight cost estimate is shown in the modal before you commit.

-Auto-Research is available to all tiers.
-Free and Pro use the curated CoffeeScribe Model; Creator users can choose a different model from the picker.
+Auto-Research is available to every signed-in user.
+The CoffeeScribe Model is pre-selected by default, and every user can choose a different model from the picker.

 Third-Party Data Sources